Who We Are

 It was through Homer's hard work and perseverance that we are able to enjoy a fenced-in dog run for our canine companions to play in, and the Dog Run is named in his honor.

 We lost Homer in 2004, but he will remain with us as long as Homer's Run is part of the neighborhood.
 You can read more about Homer here.

 Debra Jeanne Snyder

 Debra Jeanne Snyder was a long-time resident of Inwood.
-The founding president of Inwoof, Deb worked tirelessly to improve the quality of life of all the four legged and two legged who crossed her path.
-Deb loved the beach, reading and was in the midst of writing a collection of short stories based on her adventures with Nick, the Wonder Dog.
+As the Founding President of Inwoof, Deb worked tirelessly to improve the quality of life of all the four-legged and two-legged creatures who crossed her path.
+Deb loved the beach, reading, and was in the midst of writing a collection of short stories based on her adventures with Nick, the Wonder Dog before her death.
 She spent many happy hours with Nick in Homer's Run, Inwood Hill Park's dog run.

 Shortly before her sudden death, "Dog Run Deb" was interviewed for a video feature on neighborhood personalities for DNAinfo.com.
 She made noteworthy comments on the importance of continuity in community organizations, even when facing the death of community leaders.
 This advice was especially poignant, as she lost her battle with a long-time illness shortly afterward.

 Deb passed away on Tuesday, November 2, 2010 at The Allen Hospital, New York City, at the age of 54.
 We love you, Deb.
 As our Inwoof community continues on, know that your memory and legacy are honored everyday.